ansontwk/ansontwk.github.io/basics/plot_msa.md

 Pymsaviz is a great local and offline multiple sequence alignment (MSA) viewer and plotter alternative to the [NCBI online MSA viewer](https://www.ncbi.nlm.nih.gov/projects/msaviewer/).
 No frills, easy to install and use and is fantastic for creating publication-grade figures.

-I will be using the [example](../basics/msa.md) to visulise the alignment.
+I will be using this [example](../basics/msa.md) to visulise the alignment.

 ## Prerequisite